cvraut/UKB_500K_exome_QC/README.md

 This QC procedure is what [Speliotes Lab](spelioteslab.com/) uses.

-Steps are outlined below, but Software is provided as is.
+General steps are outlined above, but Software is provided as is.

 Feel free to raise issues, but this project will not be maintained regularly.